 mind.
 When perform moku-so, the hands are brought together to form an oval in front of the abdomen.
 The fingers of the left hand overlap

 the fingers of the right hand, and the tips of the thumbs are brought together with light pressure.
 The eyes are closed halfway and deep

 |a.
 The mind should be cleared of thoughts, but kept fully alert.

 b.
 The eyes should remain slightly open.
 When the eyes are fully open or closed, the mind tends to remain active, thus making it difficult to correctly perform moku-so.
-It is said that moku-so should be performed with the eyes of Buddha: half closed, but all-seeing.

 c.
 The breathing should be slow, deep, and continuous.
 Exhale through the nose with the tong touching the palate as if making a low hum while exhaling.

 d.
 Throughout the cycles of breathing, the pressures between the thumb-tips should not change; neither should the thumbs become misaligned.

 Zarei is the bowing from seiza.
 Like ritsurei, zarei has many levels of formality that are applied to its execution.
 The following outlines the basics of zarei.